-Scoring

-After the players have completed the scenario or the time allotted to run the scenario has run out, the players and DM score the game.
-The RPGA has three ways to score its games.
-Consult your convention coordinator to determine which method to use for this scenario:
+Scoring the game for RPGA points: The RPGA has three ways to score this game.
+Consult your convention coordinator to determine which method to use:

-- 1. No-vote scoring: The players write their names and RPGA numbers on the scoring packet grid.
-You fill in the top of the grid.
+- 1. No-vote scoring: The players write their names and numbers on the scoring packet grid, you fill in the top of the grid.
 That is all.
 No one is rated.
 This method is used for people who are just playing for fun. - 2.
 Partial scoring: The players rate the game master and the scenario on their player voting sheet, and provide personal information, but don't vote for other players.
 The game master rates the scenario and completes personal and event information, but does not rate the players as a team or vote for players.
-This method is used when there is no competition, but the event coordinator wants information on how the game masters are performing, or the game master wants feedback on his or her own performance. - 3.
+This method is used when there is no competition, but the convention coordinator wants information as to how the game masters are performing, or the game master wants feedback on his or her own performance. - 3.
 Voting: Players and game masters complete the entire packet, including voting for best player.
 If this method is used, be sure to allow about 15-20 minutes for the players to briefly describe their characters to the other players, and about 5-10 minutes for voting.
-This method is used when the players want to know who played the "best" amongst the group, or when the adventure is run in tournament format with winners and prizes.
+This method is used when the players want to know who played the best amongst them, or when the adventure is run in tournament format with winners and prizes.
+Multi-round adventures usually required advancing a smaller number of players than played the first round, so voting is required for multi-round adventures.

-When using voting, rank the players in order of your voting choice while they are completing their forms, so that you are not influenced by their comments on your abilities.
-It's a good idea to have the players vote while you determine treasure and experience awards for the scenario.
+When using Voting, rank the players in order of your voting choice while they are completing their forms, so that you are not influenced by their comments on your abilities.